 Margaret shares her stage 2 breast cancer story, both IDC and DCIS, after experiencing pain in her left breast and noticing an inverted nipple.
 She describes going through treatment, including a double mastectomy, chemotherapy, and radiation.

-In her story, Margaret also highlights managing hair loss, including using cold caps, using integrative medicine, and provides guidance for other patients dealing with cancer.
+In her story, Margaret also highlights managing hair loss, using cold caps, using integrative medicine, and guidance for other patients dealing with cancer.

 - Name: Margaret A.